pprp/PicoNAS/README.md

-# FluentNAS
+# NanoNAS

-FluentNAS is a modularized NAS Framework designed for One-Shot NAS.
+NanoNAS is a modularized NAS Framework designed for One-Shot NAS.